zowe/docs-site/docs/user-guide/configure-cross-memory-server.md

 /SET SCH=xx
 ```

-## Step 3: Add the load libraries to the APF authorization list:
+## Step 3: Add the load libraries to the APF authorization list

 Because the cross memory server provides priviledges services, its load libraries require APF-authorization.
 To check whether a load library is APF-authorized, you can issue the following TSO command: